vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 * for their complete list of capabilities, and
 * whether they support a specific capability

-## Security Considerations

-We will investigate security properties of these discovery mechanisms with a focus on anonymity.
+We will investigate security implications, especially when sending full capability lists.
-DHT approaches typically allow inferring information about the querying node.
-Further, sending peer lists might allow inferring information about the responding node.

-TODO elaborate or refer to a future post.

 ## NAT traversal

 For [NAT traversal](https://docs.libp2p.io/concepts/nat/), Waku v2 currently supports the port mapping protocols [UPNP](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) and [NAT-PMP](https://datatracker.ietf.org/doc/html/rfc6886) / [PCP](https://datatracker.ietf.org/doc/html/rfc6887).

 In the future, we plan to add support for parts of [ICE](https://datatracker.ietf.org/doc/html/rfc8445), e.g. [STUN](https://datatracker.ietf.org/doc/html/rfc7350).
-We do not plan to support [TURN](https://www.rfc-editor.org/rfc/rfc5928) as it does not match our anonymity requirements.
+We do not plan to support [TURN](https://www.rfc-editor.org/rfc/rfc5928) because TURN relays would introduce a centralized element.
-We might consider a custom protocol similar to TURN that is in line with our requirements.
+A modified decentralized version of TURN featuring incentivization might be an option in the future;
+strong peers could offer a relay service similar to TURN.

 There are [plans to integrate more NAT traversal into discv5](https://github.com/ethereum/devp2p/issues/199), in which we might participate.
 So far, the only traversal technique supported by discv5 is nodes receiving their external IP address in pong messages.